AdobeDocs/journey-optimizer.ko-KR/help/using/rn/documentation-updates.md

 ## August 2024 {#aug-2024}

 * All new features and improvements coming with [!DNL Journey Optimizer] August '24 release have been detailed in the documentation.
 [Read more](release-notes.md)
-* Performance guardrails for Decision Management have been updated to mention Decisioning APIs delivery throughputs with/without Edge Segmentation.
+* Performance guardrails for Decision management have been updated to mention Decisioning APIs delivery throughputs with/without Edge Segmentation.
 [Read more](../start/guardrails.md#decision-management)
 * Journey guardrails have been updated.
 [Read more](../start/guardrails.md#journeys-guardrails-journeys)